instacount/appengine-counter/README.md

 Change Log
 ----------
-**Version 2.0.1**
-+ Fix [#24](https://github.com/theupswell/appengine-counter/issues/24) Invalid CounterStatus is allowed when creating or updating a counter.

 **Version 2.0.0**
++ Package naming change from com.theupswell to io.instacount.
++ Fix [#24](https://github.com/instacount/appengine-counter/issues/24) Invalid CounterStatus is allowed when creating or updating a counter.
-+ Fix [#20](https://github.com/theupswell/appengine-counter/issues/20) Introduced CounterService.create() to create a counter without having to increment it.
++ Fix [#20](https://github.com/instacount/appengine-counter/issues/20) Introduced CounterService.create() to create a counter without having to increment it.
 + Adjusted CounterService.getCounter to return an Optional.absent() if the counter doesn't exist.
 + Introduced CounterService.reset() to reset all counter shards to 0.
 + Changes to sharding implementation to unify increment and decrement.